gemseo/gemseo/doc_src/source/postprocessing/index.rst

 How to deal with post-processing
 ================================

-In this section we describe the post processing features of GEMSEO, used to analyze :class:`~gemseo.algos.opt_result.OptimizationResult`, called the :term:`optimization history`.
+In this section we describe the post processing features of |g|, used to analyze :class:`~gemseo.algos.opt_result.OptimizationResult`, called the :term:`optimization history`.